 How do you support students with mid-workshop check-ins?

 Silence.
 It is the other side of talk.
 It is the back board of listening.
-When we are silent it opens up our mind to what is going on around … Continue Reading The Art of Listening
+When we are silent it opens up our mind to what is going on around us.
+It allows us to listen and reflect on what others are saying.
+When we are silent we are able to tap into the art… Continue reading The Art of Listening